-- 1. Set the compare value in the Compare register (RTC.CMP), and/or the overflow value in the Top register (RTC.PER). - 2.
-Enable the desired interrupts by writing to the respective Interrupt Enable bits (CMP, OVF) in the Interrupt Control register (RTC.INTCTRL). - Configure the RTC internal prescaler and enable the RTC by writing the desired value to the PRESCALER bit field and a '1' to the RTC Enable bit (RTCEN) in the Control A register (RTC.CTRLA).
+- Configure the RTC-internal prescaler by writing the PRESCALER bit field in the Control A register (RTC.CTRLA). - 2.
+Set the Compare value in the Compare register (RTC.CMP), and/or the Overflow value in the Top register (RTC.PER). - 3.
+Enable the desired Interrupts by writing to the respective Interrupt Enable bits (CMP, OVF) in the Interrupt Control register (RTC.INTCTRL). - 4.
+Enable the RTC by writing a '1' to the RTC Enable bit (RTCEN) in the Control A register (RTC.CTRLA).